GioByte10/CReminders/README.md

 ## English
 <img align="right" width="216" height="103" src="https://raw.githubusercontent.com/GioByte10/CReminders/main/cmake-build-debug/resources/img4.png">
-CReminders is a C++ written program that runs in the background and lets you create custom reminders using Windows ToastNotifications (pop-ups).
+CReminders is a C++ and Python written program that runs in the background and lets you create custom reminders using Windows ToastNotifications (pop-ups).
 In addition to a custom title, message, days, and time for the notification, you can add an icon and buttons with links as well.

 <br>
 <br>